-Suppose you have a dropdown called “Business Type” which has 3 options: Retail, Food Service, Other.
+Suppose you have a dropdown called “Business Type” with 3 options: Retail, Food Service, or Other.
 You also have a textfield called “Other Business Type” which you would like to show only when the “Other” option is selected in the Business Type dropdown.

 Here's how our conditional logic rule formula would be in plain English:

 WHEN BUSINESS TYPE EQUALS TO OTHER SHOW OTHER BUSINESS TYPE